GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/README.md

 ## Good to code

-As usual, we first import the needed libraries we will be needing.
+As usual, we first import the required libraries we will be needing.

 These happen to be: `BeautifulSoup` to interact and handle the data within the `html file`, `urllib.request` in order to get this `html file` into a `Python` variable named `client`, and not unexpectedly, we also will utilize `Pandas` and `NumPy` to create and manipulate our Dataframes as a matter of course.